ml6team/fondant/deployments/README.md

 #

-In order to run fondant properly we'll need a couple of things:
+Fondant is built on top of Kubeflow Pipelines, so to run it we'll need:

 - A kubernetes cluster
 - (OPTIONAL) A nodepool with GPU's available